Chen Hengzhe

-Chen Hengzhe (陳衡哲 (陈衡哲, Ch'en Heng-che, Chén Héngzhé); 12 July 1890–1976), pen name Sophia H. Z. Chen (莎菲 (Shāfēi)), was a pioneering writer in modern vernacular Chinese literature, a leader in the New Culture Movement, and the first female professor at a Chinese university.
+Chen Hengzhe (陳衡哲 (陈衡哲, Ch'en Heng-che, Chén Héngzhé); 12 July 1890 – 1976), pen name Sophia H. Z. Chen (莎菲 (Shāfēi)), was a pioneering writer in modern vernacular Chinese literature, a leader in the New Culture Movement, and the first female professor at a Chinese university.
 Chen is known for aiming to educate Chinese people by incorporating values from both Western culture and Chinese culture, producing many works reflecting these values.

 Life and education

 Although Chen's family was from Hunan Province, she was born in Wujin, Jiangsu Province.
 Her parents encouraged her to follow the traditions of her extended scholarly family, but she could not find a school in which she could study formally.
 However, when she defied her father's choice for her husband, her paternal aunt took her in, tutored her, and found her a teaching position.

 In 1911, she went to study in Shanghai and learned English.
 Tsinghua University set up examinations in Shanghai to send students overseas for study on Boxer Indemnity Scholarship Program.
 Despite the initial reluctance by the Chinese government to send women overseas, she successfully passed the examinations in 1914 along with ten other women, entering Vassar College to earn her BA in history and membership in Phi Beta Kappa.
 This opened the path for future Chinese women to be accepted into the program as well.
 She then went to the University of Chicago for her master's degree in history.

 On a visit to Cornell University in 1916, she met Hu Shih, who was studying philosophy, and her future husband H. C. Zen (Ren Hongjun), who was studying chemistry.
 Returning to China in 1920, she taught Western history at Beijing University.
 Chen married Ren Hongjun on September 27, 1920.
-She and her husband had three children, a son and two daughters.
+She and her husband had three children, a son, geologist E-An Zen, and two daughters.
 The eldest daughter, E-tu Zen Sun, earned a PhD at Harvard University under John K. Fairbank and published widely.

 Role in the New Culture Movement and later career

 The trip to Cornell in 1916 to meet her future husband and Hu Shih was a turning point for her.
 When the group of friends was drenched in a sudden downpour while rowing on Lake Cayuga, Ren composed a long poem in classical Chinese which Hu criticized for using "dead phrases of three thousand years ago" for such an everyday event.
 Chen and Hu took part in a "great pen war" over the use of classical Chinese.
-Chen's short story "One Day," based on college life at Vassar, was published in Chinese Students' Quarterly, and is known as the first short story in modern vernacular Chinese.
+Chen's short story "One Day", based on college life at Vassar, was published in Chinese Students' Quarterly, and is known as the first short story in modern vernacular Chinese.
 "One Day" featured the use of realism and direct dialogue, which she described as "sincere and faithful" compared to previous fictional works with lots of detail.

 Hu a leader in the heated debates about establishing the new Chinese literature, wrote in the forward to her 1928 collection, entitled Raindrops: